SouthWest Writers is proud to announce a Call for Submissions

 All entries will be reviewed first by a gatekeeper who will ensure the submission satisfies the Contest and Category Rules as stated above.
 The author’s name must not appear on any page of the submitted entry.
 If the entry does not meet those rules, it will not be sent on for subsequent judging.
 If the same piece is entered in more than one category, it will be disqualified from winning in any category.
 Entries that do not meet the requirements will be disqualified.
 Entry fees will not be refunded.

 There can be more than three finalists in each category, but only up to three cash prize winners in each category (First, Second, and Third places plus Honorable Mentions).
-All finalists will have the option of having their work included in the 2023 SouthWest Writers anthology.
+All finalists will have the option of having their work included in the 2024 SouthWest Writers contest anthology.
 The number of winners in each category is determined by the Writing Contest Committee according to established criteria.

 Writers may enter more than one piece in individual categories, but no single piece may be entered in more than one category.
 Each submission piece has an entry fee.

 Each category must have a minimum of three entries.
-Winners will be announced and prizes awarded at the SouthWest Writers Annual Meeting on October 14, 2023.
+Winners will be announced and prizes awarded at the SouthWest Writers Annual Meeting on October 12, 2024.

 Judges may or may not provide written critiques.
 Any comments made by the judges will be passed to contestants upon request after the awards have been announced.

 By entering the contest, you agree that matters relating to the contest which are not specifically covered by these rules will be decided solely at the discretion of contest officials.
 You will accept as final and be bound by all judges’ decisions.
-You understand and agree that your manuscript will be evaluated subjectively and that SouthWest Writers cannot accept liability for consequences arising from any opinion expressed.
+You understand and agree that your manuscript will be evaluated subjectively, and that SouthWest Writers cannot accept liability for consequences arising from any opinion expressed.
 You agree to hold harmless and indemnify SouthWest Writers, its agents, employees, and volunteers for any and all losses, costs, or expenses incurred from any dispute arising from your participation in the contest.

 Publication